Glass Brain Award

 - Please note: Current OHBM elected leadership are ineligible to receive OHBM Awards.

 Nominations for the Glass Brain Award should include a letter of nomination outlining the nominee’s lifetime accomplishments as well as an abbreviated curriculum vita (no more than two pages) of the nominee.
 Additional letters of support are not required but may add to the strength of the nomination.
 Nominators are required to collate all nomination materials into one single PDF document (no more than five pages total) to be uploaded here.
-Deadline for nominations is November 12, 2018.
+Award Nomination Submission has closed.

 The OHBM Council is charged with the selection of the Glass Brain Award recipient and will meet after the submission deadline to review the award criteria and discuss each nominee.
 The Council will then vote electronically on their top ranked candidates.
 If needed, the Council will meet again to discuss any split decisions and make a final selection.
 The award recipient will be notified in February 2019.
 The award recipient will not be announced until the Opening Ceremonies at the Annual Meeting.